davidgohel/R2DOCX/README.md

 * 'addTable' for adding tables.
 * 'addHeader' for adding headers.
 * 'addTOC' for adding tables of contents.
+* 'addPageBreak' for adding a page break.
+* 'addLineBreak' for adding a line break.
 * 'replaceText' for text replacement.

 To write the docx document on to the disk: